-In short, there is a price to pay for each stream of income, and only you can decide if multiple streams of income are really worth that price.
+In short, there’s a price to pay for each stream of income, and only you can decide if multiple streams of income are truly worth that price.

 The Wrong Way to Create Multiple Streams of Income

-These people are willing to play the multiple streams of income game because it is the logical next step.
-It is a challenge.
+These people are willing to play the multiple streams of income game because it’s the logical next step.
+It’s a challenge.

-If you are so inclined then beware because there is a right and wrong way to go about implementing multiple streams of income into your wealth building system.
+If you are so inclined, then beware, because there’s a right and wrong way to go about implementing multiple streams of income into your wealth building system.

 It’s not smart business strategy to take on risk recklessly, compete in fields without adequate preparation or knowledge, and spread your resources too thin.
-This is not how you set yourself up to succeed.
+This isn’t how you set yourself up to succeed.

-I’m not going to tell you it can’t be done because it can.
-I’m also not going to set you up for disappointment by leading you to believe it is reasonably achievable by anyone – because it isn’t.
+I’m not going to tell you it can’t be done, because it can.
+I’m also not going to set you up for disappointment by leading you to believe it’s reasonably achievable by anyone – because it isn’t.

-It is a tough game to play and you will pay a price whether you succeed or not.
+It’s a tough game to play, and you will pay a price whether you succeed or not.